saasbook/pl_ruby_autograder/README.md

 # Ruby autograding for PrairieLearn

 This autograder assumes a Docker container with `rvm` installed and the necessary versions of Ruby and all gems to grade a question.
+The `Dockerfile` in this repo, while not used by the gem, is used to build the image `saasbook/pl-ruby-autograder` on Dockerhub.

-This package includes RSpec and Cucumber test formatters whose JSON output matches what PrairieLearn wants, and `rake` tasks to run RSpec and Cucumber using these formatters that know where to look for various files PrairieLearn provides or expects.
+This gem includes RSpec and Cucumber test formatters whose JSON output matches what PrairieLearn wants, and `rake` tasks to run RSpec and Cucumber that know where to look for various files PrairieLearn provides or expects.

 When the autograder wakes up, `/grade/student/` will contain file(s) submitted by the student, `/grade/tests/` will contain everything in the `tests/` directory of your PL question.

+(note to self: where does FPP element put student file(s)? see a highly stripped version in ruby-autograder/tests/basic/data.json)

+## Creating a Ruby coding question for autograding

 To autograde a Ruby question by running some collection of specs and features, configure your PL question directory as follows: